Gh0styTongue/DiscordMessageLogger/README.md

 - The logging process continues indefinitely, refreshing messages every 0.5 seconds.
 - If a channel has a lot of messages, consider adjusting the `limit` argument in the `fetch_messages` function.

-## Ethical Usage

-Before using this script, please ensure that you have permission from the server administrators and members to log messages.
-Using this script without consent may result in negative consequences, including the termination of your Discord account. **It is important to note that using user tokens for this purpose is against Discord’s ToS**, and can result in your account being banned.
-Always act responsibly and in accordance with Discord’s guidelines and community rules.

-## License

-This script is provided under the MIT License.
-Feel free to use and modify it as needed, but always respect the privacy and consent of others in Discord servers.

-## Conclusion

-While this script can serve legitimate purposes such as archiving or monitoring public channels, **it is essential to be aware of how it can be misused**.
-Unauthorized use of this script may violate Discord’s Terms of Service, result in account bans, and have legal repercussions.
-Use responsibly, and always follow Discord’s guidelines and ToS.

 ### Key Changes:
 1. **Bot vs. User Token Clarification:** I've added explicit mentions that the script can work with both bot and user tokens, but using a user token violates Discord’s ToS and can lead to account bans.
 2. **Updated Warnings on User Token Use:** Emphasized that using user tokens for this script is risky and against Discord's guidelines.